 The measurement of the statutory walking distance is not necessarily the shortest distance by road.
 It is measured by the shortest available route along which a child, accompanied as necessary, may walk safely.
 As such, the route measured will include footpaths, bridleways, and other pathways, in addition to recognised roads.
-Please note: private driveways are excluded from the measurement.
+Please note private driveways are excluded from the measurement.

-The Transport Commissioning Service uses a bespoke mapping system which identifies the shortest available route.
-The system takes into account routes that have been classified as hazardous routes and would therefore not expect any accompanied child/young person to walk along a route which has been deemed unsuitable on safety grounds.
+The transport commissioning service uses a bespoke mapping system which identifies the shortest available route and this may differ from internet packages.
+The system takes into account routes that have been classified as hazardous routes and would therefore not expect any accompanied child/ young person to walk along a route which has been deemed unsuitable on safety grounds.

 The 2 mile limit for extended rights, mentioned above, is measured in the same way as the statutory walking distances.
 However, the 6 mile upper limit and the 15 mile upper limit to a qualifying school or educational establishment preferred on grounds of religion or belief are measured along routes that are passable using a suitable motorised vehicle.
-In short, the upper limits are measured along the shortest available driving route.
+In short, the upper limits are measured along routes.

-The Council will promote good practice by reviewing routes, and where possible, put in place suitable new paths, pedestrian crossings and cycle lanes in order to improve safety and increase choice for pupils to walk.
+The Council will promote good practice by reviewing routes, and where identified, put in place suitable new paths, pedestrian crossings and cycle lanes in order to improve safety and increase choice for pupils to walk.